michaeldarcy/Theorycrafter/README.md

 ToDo:

-Continue troubleshooting itemID parsing

 Write generative network and test, including a "itemID" to English function

+In Progress
-Based on advice recieved from Daniel Canaday, rewrite loss function to permit any remaining module on ship equipment.
+(4/4) Based on advice recieved from Daniel Canaday, rewrite loss function to permit any remaining module on ship equipment.
 ...